blucky36/pixel-art-maker/README.md

 ![Example of Pixel Art Maker](pixel-art-maker-alt.png)

- smoggy-walk.surge.sh Blake Bollman's pixel art project
+ scarce-note.surge.sh Blake Bollman's pixel art project

 More specifically, your pixel art maker should allow a user to do the following.